the-events-calendar/event-tickets/readme.txt

 = [5.0.5] TBD =

-* Tweak - Capitalize "Attendees" in the "Search Attendees" button on the "Attendees" page.
+* Tweak - Enforce capitalization for the text for action buttons on the "Attendees" page.
 [ETP-624]

 = [5.0.4.2] 2020-12-29 =